If you're new to kayaking or would just like to learn more about some of the different types of kayak paddles, this is a great place to start…

 Every journey starts with a single step and your search for the right paddle is no different.
-Instead of a literal step, this journey's first step is a question you'll need to have an answer for: What type of paddling adventure will you most frequently be embarking on?
+This journey's first step is a question you'll need to have an answer for: What type of paddling adventure will you most frequently be embarking on?

 Recreational kayak paddles are a class of paddles that are ideal for short trips, fishing, exercise and shore exploration.
-They're normally constructed with a combination of aluminum and fiberglass or plastic.
+They're normally made of a combination of aluminum and fiberglass or plastic.

 If you'll mainly be paddling on lakes and slow-moving rivers, or are planning on some longer trips, a touring kayak paddle would be a good choice.